 For an exciting fishing adventure, it’s recommended that you start looking up log cabins and holiday rentals to call your own during the trip.
 If you’re visiting Alaska, Austin Sibley from Sasha’s Place recommends staying in a cozy log cabin off the Kenai river for the ultimate outdoor adventure.
-More so, it’s a good idea to research upon the exhaustive range of fish available in the Kenai River (and elsewhere) before you trigger off the booking of your tour, guides, charters, and accommodation.
+More so, it’s a good idea to research the exhaustive range of fish available in the Kenai River (and elsewhere) before you trigger off the booking of your tour, guides, charters, and accommodation.
 Here’s a quick rundown on what you’ll need, the things you should plan beforehand, and what to expect on your upcoming Alaskan adventure or nature break.

 River Kenai- Items Required for a Fishing Trip

 To make the most of your fishing trip to River Kenai, check for a fishing permit, sleeping mask, sunblock and sunscreen, fishing boots, and proper clothing.
-Melatonin, tennis shoes, your camera, raincoat, fishing gear, and light suitcase are some other important things that you cannot do without.
+Melatonin, tennis shoes, your camera, raincoat, fishing gear, and a light suitcase are some other important things that you cannot do without.
 Once you reach your destination, stack up against the log cabin booked by you with the basic essentials such as food, fish bait, beverages, freshwater, and other important items that can be purchased locally.